 Electronic payments made by shoppers via mobile apps.
 These payments are usually made with cards or local payment methods, and utilize either native mobile APIs or web pages optimized for mobile (also called as mobile web).

-Other types of electronic payments include ecommerce and in-store, which are based on similar infrastructure and usually require a payment service provider for merchants to automate and maintain these payments.
+Other types of electronic payments include ecommerce payments and point-of-sale payments, which are based on similar infrastructure and usually require a payment service provider for merchants to automate and maintain these payments.
 Adyen allows its merchants to accept omnichannel payments (ecommerce, in app and in store).

 Integrated Circuit Card (ICC)/Chip